Skip to Main Content

 Academic Resources

 The John J. Wright Library houses a variety of instructional services and functions as an information center at La Roche.
 Students performing research have access to reference materials, computers and Wi-Fi, the ability to print and many copies, as well as a quiet place to study.
-Library staff are friendly and are happy to provide assistance.
+Library staff are friendly and are happy to assist you.

 The Writers’ Center helps provide guidance and support on any writing projects and papers you have been assigned.
 The Center helps you understand all pieces of the assignment and works with you to complete the project.